 On the top right of the invoice edit page you will see the Publish metabox.
 Before you save the invoice it will look like this:

 Here we can see the following options:

 Quote: If checked, this entry will be saved as a quote and not as an invoice.
-This will enable the discussion feature for the quote and disable payment, until the client has accepted the quote price and you have edited the quote and saved it as an invoice (by unchecking the field and saving it again).
-This field only appears if you have purchased the Quotes Premium Feature.
+This will enable the discussion feature for the quote and disable payment until the client has accepted the quote price and you have edited the quote and saved it as an invoice (by unchecking the field and saving it again).
+This field only appears if you have the Quotes free add-on.

 Recurring Bill: If checked, three new fields will appear for us to set the recurring billing options: